 emulators or maybe you don't want to have the shift functions of the

 MAME code set.
-The code set can be programmed either using a DOS or
+The code set can be changed using the WinIPAC utility.

 Normally you would install and test the board before getting into